g-takizawa/wine_rater/README.md

 ### 📤 Export & Share
 - **CSV Download**: Download evaluation results as a CSV file.
 - **Clipboard Copy**: Copy data in a format (TSV) that can be directly pasted into Excel or Google Sheets.
-- **Wine Name Copy**: Copy wine names from other sets to save typing effort.
+- **Wine Name Copy**: Copy wine names from other sets to save typing effort (selective copying available).

 ### 📱 Mobile Friendly
 - Responsive design that works well on smartphones.